The National Knowledge Exam®

 Exam sittings are held twice a year and start at 9:00 AM local time.
 National exams are offered every June and November.

-The next National Knowledge Exam (NKE) for Prince Edward Island is scheduled for Saturday, June 2, 2018.
-The registration deadline now closed.
+The next National Knowledge Exam (NKE) for Prince Edward Island is scheduled for Saturday, November 3, 2018.
+The registration deadline is September 18th.

 The cost for the NKE Exam is $400.00 plus HST.
 Late registrations are not permitted, regardless of circumstance.
 All registrations are subject to the deferral policy.
 Registrations cancelled prior to the registration deadline will incur a processing fee of $50.00 plus HST.
 Cancellations after the registration deadline are not possible as the deferral policy then applies.
 Please register as soon as you know you plan on writing the exam.
 Any last minute registrations that incur technical difficulties will not be permitted to register after the deadline, regardless of circumstance.
 You must be a member in good standing to register for the exam (dues must be paid).
 If you are not yet a member and plan to register for the next exam, you must apply (and pay) for membership prior to the exam deadline.